 Red Shirt Training is proud to announce the opening of the Red Shirt Training Security Officer Academy, License Number DS-1900094, to the Central Florida Area.
-We are currently offering the Florida Class D Security Officer Training, the Florida Class G Annual Renewal Training and soon the full Florida Class G Statewide Firearms License.
+We are currently offering the 42-Hour Florida Class D Security Officer Training, the 4-Hour Florida Class G Annual Renewal Training, and the 28-Hour Florida Class G Statewide Firearms License.
 All classes will be presented at the Red Shirt Training Classroom, located at 13156 Spring Hill Dr. Spring Hill, FL 34609.

 Any individual who performs the services of a security officer must have a Class “D” license.